 In general there is no obligation to disclose such evidence.
-A disclosure obligation will only arise if, following an application by either party to the action, the court orders the discovery of documents relevant to the action which are under the control of the other party.

-Such an order will only be granted if the evidence in question is deemed material to the case in as much as:
+A disclosure obligation will arise only if, following an application by either party to the action, the court orders the discovery of documents relevant to the action that are under the control of the other party.
+The court will make such an order only if the evidence in question is deemed material to the case in as much as:

-- its disclosure is necessary for disposing fairly of the action; or - b) its disclosure will result in significant cost savings.
+- (a) its disclosure is necessary for disposing fairly of the action; or - (b) its disclosure will result in significant cost savings.

-The Courts will not encourage so-called "fishing" expeditions and actual discovery only takes place after the completion of the pleadings and the particulars.
+The courts will not encourage so-called "fishing expeditions" and actual discovery only takes place after the completion of the pleadings and the particulars.